FAQs from Prospective Students

 For full consideration, apply by Friday, Jan.
 8, 2021.
 Applications received after that date will continue to be considered until March 1, but will be at a disadvantage.

-Transcripts and exam scores are accepted as they arrive after the deadline.
+Transcripts, exam scores, and letters of recommendation are accepted as they arrive after the deadline.
 However, if an application is not completed by the deadline because exam scores, official transcripts, or letters of recommendation arrive late, assistantship and fellowship offers may have already been made.

 Is spring or summer admission possible?